-The “European Media Policy” newsletter (No.1/2007) by Nordicom reports about growing interest in Community Media by the European institutions and mentions the importance of the Community Media Forum Europe (CMFE) in this process.
+The “European Media Policy” newsletter (No.1/2007) by Nordicom reports on the growing interest in Community Media by European institutions and mentions the importance of the Community Media Forum Europe (CMFE) in this process.

 Recently the European Parliament commissioned a comprehensive survey of non-commercial local radio and television in all EU Member States.
 There are approximately 3500 such stations in the Union.
 The study will include an analysis of social, regulatory and financial aspects of these media.

-CMFE members contribute to academic publication on European community media.
+CMFE members contribute to academic publications on the European community media.

 Several members of CMFE have contributed to the May 2010 issue of “Telematics and Informatics.
 An interdisciplinary journal on the social impacts of new technologies“, titled Community Media – The Long March.

 The contributions presented in this issue present the opportunities and challenges that are characterising the sector at this time, as the switchover to digital broadcasting platforms, and the need of constant presence at the European Union and Council of Europe levels to make sure that community media are considered with equal dignity among other broadcasters in media policy debates.